tobinbradley/Mecklenburg-County-GeoPortal/README.md

 + It's not ugly.
 That puts it into the top 5% of online government GIS apps from the get-go.
 + It's easy to use.
 See above.
 + It's extremely fast and light-weight.
 All the JavaScript gzip'd except jQuery (which it loads via Google's CDN) is ~4Okb.
 That's Leaflet and everything.
 + Embed map.
 It has a wizard to walk you through creating an iframe for the site, so you can shove just the features you want in your CMS, other sites, whatever.
-The embedded map looks something like this:

-    <iframe frameborder="0" width="600" height="640" src="http://maps.co.mecklenburg.nc.us/geoportal/embed.html?s=true&matid=150772&lng=-80.801&lat=35.2878&qs=parks,libraries,schools-magnet&dq=parks"></iframe>

-<iframe frameborder="0" width="600" height="640" src="http://maps.co.mecklenburg.nc.us/geoportal/embed.html?s=true&matid=150772&lng=-80.801&lat=35.2878&qs=parks,libraries,schools-magnet&dq=parks"></iframe>
+Here's [an example](http://maps.co.mecklenburg.nc.us/geoportal/testiframe.html).

 ### Future Features
 + Print a report, aka taking what's on your screen and burning it into pressed trees.
 Apparently that's still a thing.